gvwilson/sensibleadventures/iffy/iffy.md

 Tiny lights danced briefly across the silvery rectangle in his left template.
 He looked up as an angry drone buzzed overhead.
 Another followed it a moment later.
-"Come on---the Marines have called for reinforcements.
+"Come on.
-We should be somewhere else when they arrive."
+The Marines have called for reinforcements---we should be somewhere else when they arrive."

 Wales led her out the other end of the alley onto a narrow street lined with two-story houses made of laser-cut stones.
 Blue-green moss that had escaped from some lab traced their mortared joints.
-The only sounds were the gulls, the faint whine of a heavy drone passing nearby, and their boots on the cobblestones.
+It was strangely quiet after the commotion on the street---the only sounds were the gulls, the faint whine of a heavy drone passing nearby, and their boots on the cobblestones.